Donate an item

 What kind of material are you interested in collecting?

-Of particular significance are the ‘personal collections’ of men and women who have served in the Air Force, regardless of rank or trade.
+Of particular significance are the ‘personal collections’ of men and women who have served in the Air Force, regardless of rank or trade or civilians who have made a significant contribution to the Air Force.
 The more complete the personal collection is, the better we can understand the service and history of the individual.

 Why would a donated item be declined?